jyxie96/mu_minimax/README.md

 ### `yelp_estimate.py`

 Runs the unlearning estimation experiments on the Yelp dataset.
 Builds a bag-of-words feature matrix (top 1,500 words + intercept) to predict star ratings.
-Compares Pre-train, Retrain, Retain-Subsample, ULS, GradDiff, ULS+, and PRU (Projective Residual Update) estimators over 20 folds, reporting both prediction error and parameter error.
+Compares Pre-train, Retrain, Retain-Subsample, ULS, GradDiff, ULS+, and PRU (Projective Residual Update) estimators over 20 folds.

 ### `ukb_data_analysis.py`

 Exploratory data analysis script for the UK Biobank Hospital Episode Statistics (HES) inpatient table (`hesin.csv`).
 Prints data quality reports, column variance summaries, and date analyses.
-Exports a cleaned version of the full dataset as well as yearly slices (2021, 2022) and cross-tabulation tables.
+Exports a cleaned version of the full dataset as well as yearly slices (2022).

 ### `ukb_estimate.py`

 Runs the unlearning estimation experiments on the UK Biobank 2022 hospital episode data.
 Predicts log-transformed episode duration (`epidur`) using mixed OneHotEncoder and TargetEncoder features, with Lasso-based feature selection.
 The forget set is defined as long-duration outlier episodes (above Q3 + 1.5×IQR).
-Compares the same family of estimators as the Yelp experiments and additionally performs asymptotic inference on a specific coefficient (`operstat`).
+Compares the same estimators as the Yelp experiments and additionally performs asymptotic inference on a specific coefficient (`operstat`).

 ## Datasets